-- Scored 65+ on the Algebra II or Math B Regents exam; - Scored 65+ on the Chemistry Regents exam; - Scored 65+ on the Physics Regents exam; - Scored 3+ on any Advanced Placement (AP) exam; - Scored 4+ on any International Baccalaureate (IB) exam; - Earned a grade of "C" or higher in a college credit-bearing course (e.g. College Now, Early College); - Passed another course certified by the DOE as college- and career- ready; - Earned a diploma with a New York State Seal of Biliteracy (NYSSB) endorsement; - Earned a diploma with a Career and Technical Education (CTE) endorsement; - Earned a diploma with an Arts endorsement; or - Passed an industry-recognized technical assessment.
+- Scored 65+ on the Algebra II or Math B Regents exam\; - Scored 65+ on the Chemistry Regents exam\; - Scored 65+ on the Physics Regents exam\; - Scored 3+ on any Advanced Placement (AP) exam\; - Scored 4+ on any International Baccalaureate (IB) exam\; - Earned a grade of "C" or higher in a college credit-bearing course (e.g. College Now, Early College); - Passed another course certified by the DOE as college- and career- ready; - Earned a diploma with a New York State Seal of Biliteracy (NYSSB) endorsement;

+- Earned a diploma with a Career and Technical Education (CTE) endorsement; - Earned a diploma with an Arts endorsement; or - Passed an industry-recognized technical assessment.

-Students who meet more than one of the requirements above are only counted once in the numerator.
+Students who meet more than one of the requirements above will only be counted once in the numerator.

-Due to COVID-19, Regents exams were not administered in June and August 2020.
-Additionally, Regents exams were not required for graduation and many students received waivers.
+\ Due to COVID-19, Regents exams were not required for graduation and many students received waivers.
 Any student that received a Regents waiver for an exam is considered "passing" with a score of 65 on the exam.